linchenee/BPCA-BTPCA/README.md

 # BPCA-BTPCA

-Matlab code for "Boosting RPCA by Prior Subspace".
+Matlab code for "Boosting RPCA by Prior Subspace", accepted by IEEE Transactions on Signal Processing.

+If you have any comments, suggestions, or questions, please contact Lin Chen (lchen53@stevens.edu).